tintin10q/csai_ml_final_summary/ML_final_summary.md

 - Change the training procedure.
 - Don't deal with it.

 With **random undersampeling** you lose data but this also makes training faster.
-With **random oversampling** you get more data so more chance at overfitting and slower training but at least you don't loose data.
+With **random oversampling** you get more data so more chance at overfitting and slower training but at least you don't lose data.

 You can also do an **edited nearest neighbors method**.
 The idea is to remove all the samples that are misclassified by a KNN from the training data.
 Cleans up the training data by removing outliers.
 You can also do **condensed nearest neighbors method**.
 This iteratively adds points to the data that are misclassified by KNN and tries to do the opposite of edited.
 This way you get a dataset that focuses on the boundaries and so usually removes a lot of points.
 This is not really used a lot.